Skip to content

 • Suicide Squad #58 (optional)

-Volume 2 Part 2: Grant Morrison’s Doom Patrol (1989-1993)
+Doom Patrol Volume 2 Part 2: Grant Morrison’s Doom Patrol (1989-1993)

 Kupperberg was replaced by Grant Morrison and what followed defined the Doom Patrol for the next 30 years.
 This is obviously a good starting point for new readers.

 Kupperberg agreed to help Morrison by writing out characters Morrison did not want to use (with the use of the Invasion! crossover).
-The new team reunites the Chief with ambition to rebuild his team to its former greatness.
+The new team reunites the Chief with the ambition to rebuild his team to its former greatness.
 Always present is Robotman, after a stay in a psychiatric ward; Larry Trainor who regains his previous connection with the Negative Man, and becomes Rebis after involuntarily combining with a female doctor named Eleanor Poole.
 They are joined by Crazy Jane, a patient at the hospital Robotman stayed with who possesses a different superpower with each of her multiple personalities; Dorothy Spinner, an ape-faced girl with powerful “imaginary friends.” and sentient neighborhood Danny the Street.

-Volume 2 Part 3: Rachel Pollack’s Doom Patrol (1993-1995)
+Doom Patrol Volume 2 Part 3: Rachel Pollack’s Doom Patrol (1993-1995)

 Dorothy Spinner, The Chief, Robotman, The Bandage People (George and Marion), Charlie the Doll (The Inner Child), Coagula (Kate Godwin / Clark Godwin), Alice Wired for Sound, The False Memory (The Identity Addict) forms the team.

-Volume 3: John Arcudi and Tan Eng Huat’s Doom Patrol (2001-2003)
+Doom Patrol Volume 3: John Arcudi and Tan Eng Huat’s Doom Patrol (2001-2003)

 Arcudi’s run is not available in paperback collection or otherwise, but you can find this volume in digital.

-Volume 4: John Byrne’s Doom Patrol (2004-2006)
+Doom Patrol Volume 4: The John Byrne’s Doom Patrol (2004-2006)

-This iteration was retconned to be the first in continuity appearance of the team — with The Chief (Doctor Niles Caulder), Elasti-Girl (Rita Farr), Negative Man (Larry Trainor), Robotman (Cliff Steele), Grunt (Henry Bucher), Nudge (Mi-Sun Kwon), Vortex, Faith, Bumblebee (Karen Beecher-Duncan), Vox (Malcolm Duncan).
+This iteration was retconned to be the first in-continuity appearance of the team–with The Chief (Doctor Niles Caulder), Elasti-Girl (Rita Farr), Negative Man (Larry Trainor), Robotman (Cliff Steele), Grunt (Henry Bucher), Nudge (Mi-Sun Kwon), Vortex, Faith, Bumblebee (Karen Beecher-Duncan), Vox (Malcolm Duncan).
 A later story arc brought all previous appearances back into continuity.

 John Byrne’s run had the reputation for being awful, no other iteration of the title is as hated as this one.
 You’ve been warned!

-Infinite Crisis
+DC’s Infinite Crisis

-Volume 5: Keith Giffen and Matthew Clark’s Doom Patrol (2009-2011)
+Doom Patrol Volume 5: Keith Giffen and Matthew Clark’s Doom Patrol (2009-2011)

 This time around, the team is: The Chief (Doctor Niles Caulder), Elasti-Girl (Rita Farr), Negative Man (Larry Trainor), Robotman (Cliff Steele), Bumblebee (Karen Beecher-Duncan), Black Hole, Crazy Jane (Kay Challis), Danny the Street and Ambush Bug (Irwin Schwab)